bostdiek/PythonTutorial/Lessons/README.md

   is more than one way to get the desired solutions.

 ## Just python
-  * This need an installation of ROOT which knows about Python
+  * This needs an installation of ROOT which knows about Python

 It is not necessary to use jupyter notebooks, even though they are useful.
 For instance, when running on a cluster, it may not be feasible.
 You can still accomplish